shishupal082/ftp-application/FTP/app_readme.txt

 In user login error, put login username (if login username found)
     - comment = errorCode.errorString() + login username

-event added text in db is also put in log
+event added in db is also put in log

 Future releases